alexstaravoitau/navoshta.github.io/_posts/2017-02-05-end-to-end-deep-learning.md

 ---
 {% include toc title="Contents" icon="none" %}

 I'm assuming you already know a fair bit about neural networks and regularization, as I won't go into too much detail about their background and how they work.
-I am using **Keras** with TensorFlow background as a ML framework and a couple of dependancies like `numpy`, `pandas` and `scikit-image`.
-You may want to check out [code of the final solution](https://github.com/navoshta/behavioral-cloning){:target="_blank"} I am describing in this tutorial.
-Although keep in mind that if you would like to follow along, you may as well need a machine with a CUDA-capable GPU.
+I am using **Keras** with TensorFlow backend as a ML framework and a couple of dependancies like `numpy`, `pandas` and `scikit-image`.
+You may want to check out [code of the final solution](https://github.com/navoshta/behavioral-cloning){:target="_blank"} I am describing in this tutorial, however keep in mind that if you would like to follow along, you may as well need a machine with a CUDA-capable GPU.

-Training a model to drive a car in a simulator is one of the assignments in Udacity Self-Driving Car Nanodegree program, however the concepts described here should be comprehensible even without such context.
+Training a model to drive a car in a simulator is one of the assignments in **Udacity Self-Driving Car Nanodegree** program, however the concepts described here should be comprehensible even without such context.
 {: .notice}

 ## Dataset